chaaz/versio/docs/usage.md

 You can use Versio as part of a pre-merge and post-merge process, too:
-`versio check`, `versio diff`, and `versio plan` should all succeed before merging into a deployment branch, and they will output status and error messages that make it easy to track where changes to version numbers have occurred.
+`versio check`, `versio diff`, and `versio plan` should all succeed before merging into a deployment branch, and they will output status messages that make it easy to track where changes to version numbers have occurred.